LeighAllenDev/Battleship/README.md

 **Ship Placement**

 Having the ships randomly generated and sized caused a number of issues in the development of the game.
 * The ships were originally randomly sized between 2 and 3 spaces long, if the board was too large these were near impossible to find, if the board was too small there was a risk of these overlapping and crashing the code.
-* The code has to calculate the
+* The ship size calculation has been modified so ships can be between two and six spaces long and then an additional calculation is made to make sure all the ships can be fully placed on the board without hanging off the edges, as this was also causing the game to crash.
+* The code has to calculate whether the amount of ships will fit on the board without overlapping and if they don't then the user will be promted to choose a more specific amount of ships.
+This is achieved by making sure the total ship spaces take up less than 20% of the overall board size.

+**Making Shots**

+If the board was over 10x10 the game was crashing whenever the user tried to hit a 2 digit number such as T14.
+This was due to an error in my code that was only allowing a two character input as one letter and one number.
+I then fixed the code to take in a single letter and two numbers as long as the first number started with 1 or 2. this resolved the issue.

+**Resetting the Game**
+At the end of the game the user is asked to play again, if they select yes then they are asked a board size and amount of ships again.
+The board was printing the same size and amount of ships as the previous game regardless of the users choices.
+This was fixed by setting a function within the main to reset the board and allow the users choices to be accepted.

 ### Post Development Testing
 Once I was happy with my code and that the game functioned as intended I then tested my code in the Code Institute Python linter.
 This showed that allot of my code was too long to fit on the lines so I had to work out ways of reducing line lengths.